canonical/lxd/doc/reference/instance_options.md

-`volatile.last_state.power`                 | string    | Instance state as of last host shutdown `volatile.vsock_id`                         | string    | Instance `vsock` ID used as of last start `volatile.uuid`                             | string    | Instance UUID (globally unique across all servers and projects) `volatile.<name>.apply_quota`               | string    | Disk quota to be applied the next time the instance starts `volatile.<name>.ceph_rbd`                  | string    | RBD device path for Ceph disk devices `volatile.<name>.host_name`                 | string    | Network device name on the host
+`volatile.last_state.power`                 | string    | Instance state as of last host shutdown `volatile.vsock_id`                         | string    | Instance `vsock` ID used as of last start `volatile.uuid`                             | string    | Instance UUID (globally unique across all servers and projects) `volatile.uuid.generation`                             | string    | Instance generation UUID that will change whenever the instance's place in time moves backwards (globally unique across all servers and projects)
+`volatile.<name>.apply_quota`               | string    | Disk quota to be applied the next time the instance starts `volatile.<name>.ceph_rbd`                  | string    | RBD device path for Ceph disk devices `volatile.<name>.host_name`                 | string    | Network device name on the host